Last Updated on

 Once the IRS starts garnishing your wages, you want it to stop as soon as possible.
 Wage garnishment will only end in three circumstances:

 For most taxpayers, the first option, making an arrangement with the IRS, is the best way to end wage garnishment.
 Let’s take a closer look at a few of the different arrangements you may be able to make with the IRS.

 The IRS offers both short-term and long-term payment plans.
-Short-term plans are free to set up and are for taxpayers who will be able to pay off their debt within 120 days.
-If you can’t pay off your debt in 120 days, you’ll need to request a long-term installment agreement.
+Short-term plans are free to set up and are for taxpayers who will be able to pay off their back taxes within 120 days.
+If you can’t pay off your back taxes in 120 days, you’ll need to request a long-term installment agreement.

 The fees for long-term plans will depend on whether you plan to make payments through automatic withdrawal or not.
 Automatic withdrawal plans come with a $31 fee for setting up your plan online and a $107 fee for in-person, mail, or phone setup.
 The fees for nonautomatic withdrawal agreements are $149 for online setup and $225 for mail, in-person, or phone setups.